neondatabase/neon/docs/rfcs/025-generation-numbers.md

 WAL data, by feeding back remote_consistent_lsn to safekeepers, as a signal to the safekeepers that they may drop data below this LSN.

-For the same reasons that deletion of objects must be guarded by a node generation & attachment generation number validation step, updates to `remote_consistent_lsn` are subject to the same rules, using an ordering as follows:
+For the same reasons that deletion of objects must be guarded by an attachment generation number validation step, updates to `remote_consistent_lsn` are subject to the same rules, using an ordering as follows:

 1. persist index_part that covers data up to LSN `L0`
-2. call to control plane to validate their attachment + node generation number
+2. call to control plane to validate their attachment generation
 3. update the `remote_consistent_lsn` that they send to the safekeepers to `L0`

 **Note:** at step 3 we are not advertising the _latest_ remote_consistent_lsn, we are advertising the value immediately before we started the validation RPC.
 This provides a strong ordering guarantee.

-Internally, the pageserver will have two remote_consistent_lsn values: the one that reflects its latest write to remote storage, and the one that reflects the most recent validation of generation number.
+Internally to the pageserver, each timeline will have two remote_consistent_lsn values: the one that reflects its latest write to remote storage, and the one that reflects the most recent validation of generation number.
 It is only the latter value that may be advertised to the outside world (i.e. to the safekeeper).